 Need quick access to over $1,000?
 Installment loans give you just that with longer repayment terms.

 Sometimes referred to as the more respectable cousin of payday loans, installment loans are designed to cover one-time expenses that need a quick fix.
 You can typically get money fast if you apply for one online, but have a longer time to pay it off than a payday loan.

 Check out our guide below to learn more about how online installment loans work.

 A selection of online installment loans

 Here are some providers that offer online installment loans.
 Keep in mind that that the maximum loan amount is based on the lender’s maximum amount nationwide.
 The amount will vary based on your state of residence.

 A selection of lender-connection services

 These lender connecting services are not lenders, loan brokers or agents for any lender or loan broker.
 They also do not make credit decisions.
 They focus on trying to connect you with a lender that might be able to provide you with the funds you’re looking for.
 Keep in mind that the maximum loan amount is based on the matching services maximum amount, but it varies based on your state of residence.
 If you decide to go with one of these services, confirm that the lender is reputable by checking with your local government.

 What’s an installment loan?

 Like payday loans, some installment loans are designed to attract borrowers with bad credit.
 That’s because they aren’t as heavily regulated as payday loans and allow lenders to sidestep state and federal laws.
-Watch out for these: They can come with incredibly high interest rates.
+Watch out for these: They can come with highly unfavorable terms.